Pennine Radio (radio station): History

-Other early Pennine staff included Frazer Hines, Ian Scott (formally from Piccadilly Radio's late show 1978/1979, who went on to broadcast under his real name Ian Hutchinson (Hutch) on BBC Radio Jersey), Brian McSharry, Paul Kaye, Mike Boothroyd, Louise Esplin, Venessa Hill, Paul Owens, Dave Gregory, Terry Davies (presented breakfast around the turn of the 1980s and left for Essex Radio), Paul Fairburn (took over on breakfast from Terry and continued until leaving for (Red Rose), Nick Risby (later going to Radio Broadland), Bob Preedy (later Radio Hallam, Aire, Tees, Magic 828, BBC Leeds, Humberside, York, YTV continuity announcer) Alan Ross (later going to CBC which would become Red Dragon FM) but return in summer 1986 for afternoons and then breakfast).
+Other early Pennine staff included Frazer Hines, Ian Scott (formally from Piccadilly Radio's late show 1978–1979, who went on to broadcast under his real name Ian Hutchinson (Hutch) on BBC Radio Jersey), Brian McSharry, Paul Kaye, Mike Boothroyd, Louise Esplin, Venessa Hill, Paul Owens, Dave Gregory, Terry Davies (presented breakfast around the turn of the 1980s and left for Essex Radio), Paul Fairburn (took over on breakfast from Terry and continued until leaving for (Red Rose), Nick Risby (later going to Radio Broadland), Bob Preedy (later Radio Hallam, Aire, Tees, Magic 828, BBC Leeds, Humberside, York, YTV continuity announcer) Alan Ross (later going to CBC which would become Red Dragon FM) but return in summer 1986 for afternoons and then breakfast).

 Richard Horsman spent 20 years at Pennine as a producer and presenter of 'Chips', a show for computer enthusiasts.
 He was also news editor in the 1990s and is now at the Centre for Journalism Leeds Trinity University College.
 Roger Kirk presented on Pennine from day one.
-He presented various programmes on the station, memorably his late show and Solid Gold Sunday, and a weekly 1950's 'Rock'n'Roll' show.
+He presented various programmes on the station, memorably his late show and Solid Gold Sunday, and a weekly 1950s' 'Rock'n'Roll' show.